How to keep more of your data in your own hands.

 | Cleans up after session | Protect from malware |

-Use for: Logging into sensitive accounts on shared computers, one-time searches you don't want in history.
+Use it for logging into sensitive accounts on a shared computer, or for searches you don't want appearing in your normal history.

 Search Engine Privacy